Connectom Networking and Innovation Fund

 Dr. Anirban Mukhopadhyay, TUDa, FB Elektrotechnik und Informationstechnik

-Prof. Dr. Jan Peters, TUDa, FB Informatik
+Prof. Dr. Jan Peters, TUDa, FB Computer Sciences

-Multi-objective Design of Advanced Materials via Compensated Bayesian Neural Networks
+Multi-objective Design of Advanced Materials via Compensat

-Prof. Hongbin Zhang, TUDa, FB Materials Sciences
+Prof. Hongbin Zhang, TUDa, Department of Materials Sciences

 Prof. Dr. Dominik L. Michels, TUDa, FB Computer Science